-The BCM/D has partnered with the Kisii Baptist Regional Convention, part of the Baptist Convention of Kenya, for 2019-2021.
-Our three-year partnership will focus on strategic areas in Western Kenya, especially Kisumu and surrounding areas, including Bunyore, Kisii and Koselli.
+The BCM/D has partnered with the Gucha Central Baptist Association, part of the Baptist Convention of Kenya.
+Beginning in 2019, BCM/D entered into a multi-year partnership that will focus on strategic areas in Western Kenya, especially Kisumu and surrounding areas, including Bunyore, Kisii, and Koselli.

 Opportunities for service include:

 - Orphanage Ministry, including working with children, providing respite for full-time workers, and infrastructure support

 We have the opportunity for local Maryland/Delaware Baptist to serve our brothers and sisters in Kenya, and we would love to have you and your congregation join us!

 For more trip details contact Rosalie Chesley at email@example.com.
 The size of each team will be limited.
 If you are seriously interested in serving, please communicate your desire as soon as possible.